What is an Assessor?

 The Assessor’s Office is now requiring appointments for in-person services Monday through Thursday from 7:30 a.m. to 5 p.m.
 If you require in-person services, please book an appointment before coming to the office using the button below.

 If you are unable to file using the online filing tool or would prefer to submit your declaration as an attachment to a secure email, please follow the steps outlined on our Business Personal Property Information page.

 - For information on property taxes and property values during COVID-19, please view this note from the assessor regarding property taxes and values (PDF).

-- We are currently processing deeds recorded in August 2020.
-If you have questions about a tax notice for a property you bought or sold in 2019, please see the "Important Alerts for Tax Notices" section below.
+- We are currently processing deeds recorded in October 2020.
+If you have questions about a tax notice for a property you bought or sold before then, please see the "Important Alerts for Tax Notices" section below.

-- The last day for a late submission of a Business Personal Property Declaration Schedule is September 1, 2020.
-(No Late Penalty for 2020)
+- The last day for Business Personal Property Declaration Schedule is April 15, 2021.